 - Get the script file from link and run the python script

-This is a commercial tool licensed under Cellebrite uses the same technique as IP-BOX.
-It requires cable and camera to sense screen of the connected Phone.
-As per below screenshot, it can crack passcodes of IOS devices as well as Android.
+This is a commercial tool licensed under Cellebrite that uses the same technique as IP-BOX.
+It requires a cable and camera to sense the screen of the connected Phone.
+As per the screenshot below, it can crack passcodes of IOS devices as well as Android.

 This method is a very simple way to copy data using the browser.
 One can use logical acquisition method using the iDevice browser as an alternate, and it depends on the scenario.
 Another tool that can perform logical acquisition is described below.

 Logical acquisition can be performed with the help of various commercial tools such as Oxygen Forensic Suite, UFED physical analyzer, Cellebrite, Blacklight, XRY.
 We would be demonstrating Logical Acquisition with the help of Oxygen forensic suite and UFED physical analyzer tools below.

 Using Oxygen Forensic Suite which is a commercial tool, we could perform logical acquisition of iPhone.
 Steps as described as below

 - Launch the Oxygen Forensic Suite.
 Select the Connect device option to start extraction.

 - It would prompt to select automatically connect a device or manually connect the device.
 It is recommended to use the First option which is automatically connecting the phone.
 Oxygen forensic suite would start searching for the phone once selected automatically connects option.

 - The software will provide UUID of the detected phone and if the phone is password protected and locked it would ask to provide a password or lock down certificate.